deepin-community/btrfs-progs/Documentation/btrfs-filesystem.rst

 **$ btrfs filesystem resize 1:max /path**

-Let's assume that devid 1 exists and the filesystem does not occupy the whole block device, eg. it has been enlarged and we want to grow the filesystem.
+Let's assume that devid 1 exists and the filesystem does not occupy the whole block device, e.g. it has been enlarged and we want to grow the filesystem.
 By simply using *max* as size we will achieve that.

 .. note::
    There are two ways to minimize the filesystem on a given device.
-The **btrfs inspect-internal min-dev-size** command, or iteratively shrink in steps.
+The :command:`btrfs inspect-internal min-dev-size` command, or iteratively shrink in steps.

 EXIT STATUS
 -----------